emarcey/cicerone/glossary/styles.clean.md

 		- changes in brewing and yeast management led to crisper, highly attenuated beers
 		- no more diacetyl
 		- used German instead of Czech hops
-	- late 1980s, 2/3 German beer market was Pislner
+	- late 1980s, 2/3 German beer market was Pilsner
 		- led to elaborate rituals, like a 7-minute draught pour to build the perfect foam
 			- turns out the beer tested better if you just served it quickly